-During mapping and laser application the RytmoLas®m is subjected to a variety of mechanical and thermal strains.
+During catheter mapping and ablation, the RytmoLas® is subjected to a variety of mechanical and thermal strains.
 If catheter damage is suspected, both the mechanical and optical integrity of the catheter must be verified by visual inspection.

 This device should be exclusively applied by electrophysiologists who are trained and experienced in the field of cardiovascular laser application.